persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-06-11-node-express-typescript-eslint-jest-boilerplate.md

 ---

-A boilerplate ready to serve Node Express TypeScript Eslint Jest Supertest an Husky
+A boilerplate ready to serve Node Express TypeScript Eslint Jest Supertest and Husky

 <a href="https://github.com/persteenolsen/node-express-typescript-eslint-jest-boilerplate" target="_blank">The code at GitHub</a>